dafnifacility/cli/docs/developer_notes.md

 `python ./scripts/test_script.py --snapshot_overwrite`

-to run all in one go saving the outputs in a designated folder specified by the variable `DAFNI_SNAPSHOT_SAVE_LOCATION`.
+to run all in one go saving the outputs in a designated folder specified by the variable `DAFNI_SNAPSHOT_SAVE_LOCATION` (this folder should be in existence before running the script).
 Then using

 `python ./scripts/test_script.py --snapshot`

 will rerun the tests and will cause any with different outputs to fail.
 This is useful for comparing any changes.

+Subsections of the tests can be run by naming a section as defined in the `COMMANDS` variable.
+E.g. `--section get` will run all 'get' commands listed under `COMMANDS["get"]`. `--section get.models` will run all `get models` commands listed under `COMMANDS["get"]["models"]`.

 ___
 ## Deployment